The Pillars of Society: Plot

 This mixture only needs a spark to explode and it gets one when Tønnesen falls in love with Dina Dorf, a young girl who is the daughter of the actress involved in the scandal of 15 years ago and who now lives as a charity case in the Bernick household.
 He demands that Bernick tell the girl the truth.
 Bernick refuses.
 Tønnesen says he will go back to the US to clear up his affairs and then come back to town to marry Dina.
 Bernick sees his chance to get out of his mess.
 His yard is repairing an American ship, the Indian Girl, which is dangerously unseaworthy.
 He orders his yard foreman to finish the work by the next day, even if it means sending the ship and its crew to certain death because he wants Tønnesen to die on board.
 That way he will be free of any danger in the future.
 Things do not work out like that.
 Tønnesen runs off with Dina on board another ship which is safe, leaving word that he will be back.
 And Bernick's young son stows away on the Indian Girl, seemingly heading for certain death.

 Bernick discovers that his plot has gone disastrously wrong on the night the people of the town have lined up to honour him for his contribution to the city.

 It is all set up for a tragic conclusion, but suddenly Ibsen pulls back from the brink.
 The yard foreman gets an attack of conscience and rows out to stop the Indian Girl from heading to sea and death; Bernick's son is brought back safely by his mother; and Bernick addresses the community, tells them most of the truth and gets away with it.
-His wife greets the news that he only married her for money as a sign there is now hope for their marriage.
+His wife greets the news of his motivation behind their marriage as a sign of there being some hope for their marriage.